utkarsh-umang/LLM-Extensions-sheets/README.md

    - Click "Save".

 6. **Authorize the script**:
-   - The first time you run the script, you'll be prompted to authorize it.
+   - The first time you run the script, you'll be asked to authorize it.
-   - Follow the prompts to grant the necessary permissions.
+   - Follow the instructions to grant the necessary permission.

 ## Usage